PaulNovack/PHP-DBServerSyncUtility/README.md

 # DBServerSyncUtility
 ###  2021 PaulNovack  - BSD License 2.0 - notes at bottom of README.md

+* Note:  There is a bug in not properly escaping certain reserved words in table names needs to be fixed.
+Should get to it soon....

 A general purpose configurable Backup Service and Restore Service to sync mySQL databases between servers with table by table backups.